xiaoz97/cs145project/README.md

 `--parallel x`:

-If the option is not specified, the program uses 1 thread/process.
 If x is an integer, the program uses x threads/processes.
-If x is `auto`, the program will determine the proper number of threads.
+If x is `auto`, the program will determine the proper number of threads.If the option is not specified, the program assumes `x` is `auto`.